June 19, 2026

-What is on a phone bill?
+What Is on a Phone Bill?

-Written by Kathy
+Written by Kathy Hinson

 A phone bill generally will show the cost for your service, plus taxes and fees if they're not included in the overall price.
-It can also include extras like device payments if you financed a phone and add-ons you may have chosen, like device protection.
+It can also include extras like payments if you financed a phone and add-ons you may have chosen, like device protection.

 Phone service providers format their bills in various ways, and even bills from the same carrier might look different depending on whether it’s a paper statement or online.
 But they generally display the same broad categories of information.